 - ECONOMIC DEVELOPMENT AND EMPLOYMENT

 Bosnia and Herzegovina

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working in Bosnia and Herzegovina on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) since 1995.
-There are currently 78 GIZ staff working in the country, including eight CIM experts.
-The Federal Republic of Germany is the largest bilateral donor in the field of international cooperation with Bosnia and Herzegovina.
+At present, 97 GIZ staff and seven integrated experts are deployed in this country.

 In 1995, Bosnia and Herzegovina emerged from three years of war with a highly complex state structure, consisting of two entities, the Federation of Bosnia and Herzegovina (FBiH) and Republika Srpska (RS), and Brčko district, which has special autonomous status.
 As additional tiers of government, the Federation is subdivided into 10 cantons, and municipal structures exist throughout the country.

 This complex system is an impediment to economic development and political reform.
 It creates challenging conditions for local and foreign investors, who are extremely reluctant to commit funds, making economic recovery a very slow process and leaving much of the country’s potential untapped.

 In 2016, Bosnia and Herzegovina applied to join the European Union (EU).
 In December 2016, as part of the assessment process, the European Commission presented a questionnaire, consisting of around 3,500 questions, for Bosnia and Herzegovina to answer as a key precondition for obtaining candidate status.